joshrule/Model01-Firmware/README.md

 make flash
 ```

 When the builder tells you to hit Enter to continue, hold down `Prog` (upper-left corner of the keyboard) and tap `Enter`.
-Continue holding `Prog` until the keyboard reboots and `LED` pulses blue.
+Continue holding `Prog` until the keyboard reboots and begins flashing red LEDs.

 ### Option 2: From the Arduino IDE